sdv-dev/SDV/README.md

 as the number of child rows that each row in the parent table has is also sampled following the original distribution of your dataset.

+Finally, if you want to evaluate how similar the sampled tables are to the real data, please have a look at our [evaluation](EVALUATION.md) framework or visit the [SDMetrics]( /sdv-dev/SDMetrics) library.

 # Join out community

 1. If you would like to see more usage examples, please have a look at the [examples folder](